Snapchat Launches New AR Learning Hub to Facilitate AR Creation

-This will help – today, Snapchat has launched a new Snap AR Learning Hub, which will provide a new way to learn the fundamentals of AR creation, and how to apply them in Snap’s Lens Studio tools.
+This will help.
+Today, Snapchat has launched a new Snap AR Learning Hub, which will provide a new way to learn the fundamentals of AR creation, and how to apply them in Snapchat’s Lens Studio tools.

 As you can see in this example, the new AR education experience will take you through all the core elements of AR creation, which could be your first step in a new creation journey.